Azure/Azure-Verified-Modules/docs/content/contributing/q-and-a.md

 **For example, can I propose one for managed disks or NICs or diagnostic settings?
 What about patterns?**

-**TLDR**: No, you cannot propose or create just any module.
+No, you cannot propose or create just any module.
 You can only propose modules that are aligned with requirements documented in the [module specifications][ModuleSpecifications] section.

 Below, we provide some guidance on what modules you can / cannot propose.